Once created, you have to option of editing an Action thought its Main Edit Page or through its Quick Edit Module.

 (5) Section 5 is the action Preview.
 As you add or format the metadata, this preview will update automatically to show how the action will look to the user in the app.

-(6) Section 6 is for controlling the metadata positioning.
+(6) Section 6 is for controlling the text and image positioning.
 When you add an image, you will be able to choose whether that image will be full sized (hero), half size, quarter size, or icon sized.
 You will also be able to select whether the image will be above, below or to the right or left of any associated text, and how the text is justified.

 As you try these different options, the preview will update instantly, so its easy to quickly find the right look, or to change it.

-(7) Section 7 is for selectign whether the endpoint will display or not.
+The last formatting option is for whether to display the endpoint will display or not.
 An endpoint is the link, telephone number, email address, or file type the Action links to.
 So, if you want the destination URL ot telephone number to display on a link or call action, then do not select "hide endpoint".

 Binding complementary content and adding a few strategic page breaks can have dramatic effect on making the desktop and tablev view of an app look great.